saytamkenorh/turtlico/doc/modules.rst

 - ``icon`` - The icon of the command (see Icon specification).
 - ``?`` - Basic short description of the icon.
 - ``type`` - The type of the command.
 See below.
+- ``snippet`` - Block of code in string format that is inserted at position of the command when autocomplete is performed.

 **Command types**